martinsumner/leveled/docs/FUTURE.md

 - Introduction of property-based testing.

-- Amend compaction scheduling to ensure that all vnodes do not try to concurrently compact during a single window.

 - Improved handling of corrupted files.

 - A way of identifying the partition in each log to ease the difficulty of tracing activity when multiple stores are run in parallel.